Lance Woodman: Stratford-upon-Avon, Warwickshire, United Kingdom.

 I’ve been writing plays since 1992.
 I’ve had four main stage professional productions: two hour-long plays, The Same River and Inheritance (both Worcester Swan Theatre, 2001), and two full length plays: Red Skies Over the Severn (Worcester Swan Theatre, 2001), and Upside Down and Back to Front, commissioned and produced by artworcs in February 2005 (details below).

-Recently I’ve been writing short, one-person shows.
+Recently I’ve been writing short performance pieces for art\write.
 In 2016 and 2017 I wrote and performed Thinking Inside the Box, Cacophony and I wish you had met him.
-In June 2018 I have upped the ante with a short two-person show the point of light.
+In June 2018 I upped the ante with a two-person show the point of light.
+For 2019 I wrote a 3-hander for art\write’s unframed show.

 I’ve written (or helped devise) several plays for young people.
 The most popular of these, now, has had several productions.
 I’ve also worked on, performed in and written large cast community plays.

-In 2002/3 I was Pearson writer-in-residence first with Worcester Swan Theatre and then, after its closure, with New Theatre Works in Hereford where I worked on two site specific pieces, including writing a script based on company devising for It’s a Cook-Up.
+In 2002/3 I was Pearson writer-in-residence first with Worcester Swan Theatre and then, after its closure, with New Theatre Works in Hereford.

 In 2004 I was a member of BBC Radio Drama’s Sparks writers group.
 BBC Radio 4 then commissioned me to adapt Upside Down and Back to Front for their Afternoon Play slot.
 The play was broadcast on 14 November 2006.
 I was also commissioned to write a drama documentary about cycling and jazz called The Climb.
 It featured original music by – and an interview with – Soweto Kinch.
 It was broadcast on 4 July 2007.